-- presenting will be scoring the presentation. - 4.
-Pass out the appropriate number of rubrics to each student.
+- 4. Pass out the appropriate number of rubrics to each student.
 Review the rubric, explaining each section and how students can earn a high score. - 5.
-Determine the order of group presentations by asking for volunteers, drawing numbers from a hat, or assigning an order that is preferable to you. - Begin the first presentation.
-Set a timer or plan to watch the clock for five minutes. - 7.
-Give the students who were scoring a moment to finish if needed. - 8.
+Determine the order of group presentations by asking for volunteers, drawing numbers from a hat, or assigning an order that is preferable to you. - 6.
+Begin the first presentation.
+Set a timer or plan to watch the clock

+- for five minutes. - Give the students who were scoring a moment to finish if needed. - 8.
 Repeat with the remaining groups until all have presented. - Lead a discussion about the Climate Data Jam projects and what students learned.
 Solicit feedback for ideas about how this project could be extended further.